-The Bank's stress testing framework is aligned with the relevant FSA guidelines, which in turn are based on the Guidelines on Stress Testing of the European Banking Authority.
-Stress testing at the Bank focuses on sensitivity and scenario analyses.
-The sensitivity analysis measures the potential impact of a specific single risk factor or simple multi-risk factors affecting capital or liquidity.
-In turn, scenario analysis measures the Bank's resilience to a given scenario, which comprises a set of risk factors that are aligned in an internally consistent way, presuppose the simultaneous occurrence of forward-looking events covering a range of risks and business areas and aims at revealing the nature of linked risks across the Bank and across time, systemwide interactions and feedback effects.
+risk factor or simple multi-risk factors affecting capital or liquidity.
+In turn, scenario analysis measures the Bank's resilience to a given scenario, which comprises a set of risk factors that are aligned in an internally consistent way, presuppose the simultaneous occurrence of forward-looking events covering a range of risks and business areas and aims at revealing the nature of linked risks across the Bank and across time, system-wide interactions and feedback effects.
 The stress tests serve as an important management tool for the Bank and are incorporated into the review of the Bank's risk conditions and the Bank's limits framework, and raise risk awareness and improve general understanding of the Bank's operations.
 The Board of Directors and Board Risk Committee consider the results for strategic, capital and contingency planning.

 The Bank's business plan is stress tested annually with at least two adverse economic scenarios.
 One of the two stressed scenarios carried out on the business plan is provided by the Central Bank in collaboration with the FSA.
-The Bank's Economic Research department contributes an economic base case projection as well as stressed projections that are used in the Bank's capital planning and in preparation of the Bank's five year business plan.
-The design of the bank-wide internal stress test is challenged and reviewed by the Executive Committee and the Board Risk Committee.
+The Bank's Chief Economist contributes an economic base case projection as well as stressed projections that are used in the Bank's capital planning and in preparation of the Bank's five-year business plan.
+The design of the bank-wide internal stress test is challenged and reviewed by the Executive Risk Committee and the Board Risk Committee.
 The impact is estimated on the Bank's earnings and own funds as well as for the Bank's capital and liquidity ratios and other risk appetite metrics.
 In addition to the internal bank-wide stress test and the Central Bank stress test, the Bank performs both focused ad hoc stress tests and regular planned stress tests.
 The focused stress tests are used to estimate losses for example due to changes in regulations.